Fred Liese

-Frederick Richard Liese (October 7, 1885 – June 30, 1967) was a pinch hitter in Major League Baseball.
+Frederick Richard Liese (October 7, 1885 – June 30, 1967) was an American pinch hitter in Major League Baseball.
 He played for the Boston Doves in 1910.
 He played High School Baseball for the Berlin High School Club, Evans Colts, nicknamed the "Berlin Youngsters" and attended the University of Wisconsin.
 He was an outfielder during his time in the minor leagues.